 So, I use a quick and easy little Image Optimizer app called JPEGmini that helps compress files.
 I put the settings to 1,200px for my blog and simply save them into the Stomped folder as ‘optimized’. – I did a full Video Tutorial Below too!

 Now that you’ve named and compressed the images, it’s time to add to your blog.
 But guess what, even though you have a file name and title set, that doesn’t automatically set the Alt Text to your image..well mine doesn’t anyway.

 So, I use a plugin called Auto Image Attributes From Filename With Bulk Updater.
 And have my settings checked below.
 P.S.
 You can leave the ‘Remove Hyphen From Files Names’ un-checked too.
 But do recommend leaving the underscore checked.

 You’ll see when you drop and upload images into a blog post on the side of each image is the ‘Attachment Details’ – Without the plugin you will just have a Title.
 But with the plugin you will have the Alt Text and the Description auto-generated P.S.
 If you want to dive deeper you can even edit the ‘DESCRIPTION’ for each image.
 You will have to copy/paste into each one.
 But this is what Pinterest Picks up when pinning from your blog.

 I hope that was a little helpful!
 I just know that every time I go to a site that takes forever to load images..I lose my patience quick and typically won’t go past the 1st page.
 Not only that, but by naming the images with great keywords will truly help you out in terms of google and searching.
 P.S.
-I’ll be sharing how to use SEO on WordPress in Showit in the next week so you can start bettering your online presence!
+See how to use SEO on WordPress in Showit HERE to put it all into action!